f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 # Collected Notes on the Interpretation of the Analysis on the gothic fiction corpus:

-ome of the elements are in order of their occurrence within the notebook, others are rearranged contextually, but generally speaking are not provided with a full description of the setting they were taken out of there.
+Some of the elements are in order of their occurrence within the notebook, others are rearranged contextually, but generally speaking are not provided with a full description of the setting they were taken out of there.
 This is still to come, but in terms of content the observations and groupings should be a to stand on their own and speak for themselves on what aspect of the corpus, the topic model, or the relationship between the authors